Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 United Kingdom Formal Accession Request to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 On 1 February 2021, the United Kingdom (UK) formally requested accession to the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), and on 2 June 2021, the CPTPP Commission agreed to formally commence accession negotiations with the United Kingdom.

-The Department of Foreign Affairs and Trade (DFAT) is now inviting submissions from interested individuals and groups on the opportunities and impacts of the UK's potential accession to the CPTPP.
-Stakeholders are invited to consider and comment on the commercial, economic, regional and other impacts that could be expected to arise from the UK acceding to the CPTPP.
-The information stakeholders provide will assist the Government in considering Australia's approach to possible CPTPP accession negotiations with the UK.
+The Department of Foreign Affairs and Trade (DFAT) invited submissions from interested individuals and groups on the opportunities and impacts of the UK's potential accession to the CPTPP.
+The following submission has been received:

 About the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)